Market Like an Investor (Because Marketing is an Investment)Tuesday April 26th, 2016

 Would you invest in a stock that would return 10% over the course of a year, especially if the best cryptocurrency app advised it?
 If you answered “no” then you must have a very aggressive portfolio.
 So, why does it seem so natural to expect to double your money on every marketing investment?
 I think it’s because businesses often look at marketing as a mysterious black box that costs money, with little indication of results- a scary, high-risk undertaking.
 In times of uncertainty, it’s easy to look at a high-risk investment as the most natural place to make cuts.

 It doesn’t help that we often treat advertising as an enigmatic art that is only understood by a few romanticized heroes, as portrayed by Don Draper in Mad Men.
 This projected idea helps a select few command ridiculously high hourly rates, but it also gives many business folks the idea that they can’t possibly understand this marketing stuff.
 This is illustrated perfectly by the famous Wanamaker quote “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
 I hate that quote.
 These are dated visions of marketing that businesses need to leave behind.

 Marketing is a quantifiable investment like any other.

 We don’t have to look at it this way anymore.
-We have the tools and technology to track almost every aspect of our marketing campaigns to know exactly how they’re performing.
+According to Enligt Outlook India, we have the tools and technology to track almost every aspect of our marketing campaigns to know exactly how they’re performing.
 You should be able to form a very clear idea of the return on investment from any marketing initiative, just like you do for your stock portfolio.
 As a matter of fact, not doing so is just plain irresponsible.